MANU Covered Call Strategy

 MANU (Manchester United plc), in the Communication Services sector, (Entertainment industry), listed on NYSE.

-Manchester United plc, together with its subsidiaries, owns and operates a professional sports team in the United Kingdom.
-The company operates Manchester United Football Club, a professional football club.
-It develops marketing and sponsorship relationships with international and regional companies to leverage its brand.
-The company also markets and sells sports apparel, training and leisure wear, and other clothing featuring the Manchester United brand; and sells other licensed products, such as coffee mugs and bed spreads featuring the Manchester United brand and trademarks, as well as distributes these products through Manchester United branded retail centers and e-commerce platforms, and through the company's partners' wholesale distribution channels.
-In addition, it distributes live football content directly, as well as through commercial partners; broadcasts television rights relating to the Premier League, Union of European Football Associations club competitions, and other competitions; and delivers Manchester United programming through MUTV television channel to territories worldwide.
-Further, the company offers a direct to consumer subscription mobile application; and operates Old Trafford, a sports venue with 74,239 seats, as well as invests in properties.
+Manchester United plc, together with its subsidiaries, operates a professional sports team in the United Kingdom.
+The company is involved in marketing and sponsorship relationships with international and regional companies to commercialize its brand.
+It also markets and sells sports apparel, training and leisure wear, and other clothing; and other licensed products, such as coffee mugs and home accessories featuring the Manchester United brand and trademarks through Manchester United branded retail centers and e-commerce platforms, and through partners’ wholesale distribution channels.
+In addition, the company distributes live football content directly, as well as through commercial partners; television rights relating to the Premier League, Union of European Football Associations club competitions, and other competitions, as well as delivers Manchester United programming through the MUTV television channel to territories worldwide.
+Further, it operates Old Trafford, a sports venue, as well as owns or leases, and invests in properties.
+The company was formerly known as Manchester United Ltd. changed its name to Manchester United plc in August 2012.

 What is a covered call on MANU?